David Weaver

 • Refinitiv and Blackstone on the USD27bn acquisition by London Stock Exchange Group, including the EU and worldwide antitrust clearances.
 A transformative deal creating a global digital infrastructure and financial services group.

-• Cisco Inc on the global antitrust and foreign investment clearances for its USD 730m public offer for IMImobile PLC, and the USD 625m and USD 120m acquisitions of Accedian Inc and SamKnows Limited.
+• Cisco on the global antitrust and foreign investment clearances for its USD 730m public offer for IMImobile PLC, and the USD 625m and USD 120m acquisitions of Accedian Inc and SamKnows Limited.

 • Exponent Private Equity and portfolio company Photobox Group on its combination with the European photoprints business, Albelli to create the leading European online photo business.